 - Knight in Sour Armor: What happened to the Tau in wake of the grimness of the endless destruction rampant throughout the galaxy.
 Though they don't wipe out any race they encounter like the Imperium, their diplomatic policy has changed from "negotiate first, then subdue if necessary" to simply subdue.

-- Last Stand: The Imperial Fists on Terra, the Orks on Octarius, the Space Wolves on Fenris, the Grey Knights and Custodes on Titan...
+- Last Stand: As the galaxy spun out of control, numerous factions chose to go out in furious battles against their foes.
+The Imperial Fists on Terra, the Orks on Octarius, the Space Wolves on Fenris, the Grey Knights and Custodes on Titan...

-- Our Angyls Are Different: They're the daemons of the Star Father.
+- Our Angels Are Different: The Angyls are the daemons of the Star Father.

 - Private Military Contractor: The Free Companies (Astartes for hire), the Kroot (not suprisingly), Janisar's Fremen (no, not those Fremen), and the Serf-Soldiery of Krieg (formerly the Death Korps of Krieg), among many others.

-- The Reveal: At the end, it is revealed that the (in-universe) author of the Fictional Document is none other than Inquisitor Kryptmann, the person who first "discovered" the Tyranids.
+- The Reveal: At the end, it is revealed that the (in-universe) author of the Fictional Document is none other than Inquisitor Kryptmann, the person who first "discovered" the Tyranids, and the one who turned the Tyranids toward the Orks and unwittingly created the New Devourer.
 He joined the Order of the Recollectors in order to create a summary of post-Imperial history, which is the story itself, as mentioned above.
 In addition, the Hermit mentioned is in fact Vulkan, Primarch of the Salamanders, who is building an empire centered off Armageddon.

 - Scavenger World: Even more prevalent than in 40k.
 Gerhed Lussor's Rogue Trader Empire is an entire star empire based on scavenging.